Mari1yng/MM/testing.md

       - **Fix:** amended card sizes for certain screen sizes in media rules in CSS
       - **Result:** this bug was removed and cards are now displayed 4 in a row on all devices tested

-### Tested interaction in Chrome, Firefox and Opera(on mobile)

-Page buttons were tested for correct operation and whether they operated and opened intended parts of page(difficulty levels etc.).
+### Interaction

+- **Plan:** there are elements that are planned to be interactive on this page, these are buttons, cards and modals
+- **Implementation:**was carried out on many devices and on several browsers, including Chrome, Firefox and Opera.
+Following elements were tested:
-1. Easy button:
+  - Easy level button:
     - seleceted easy level and confirmed assigning 8 tiles to the grid
     - played the game finding 3 out of 4 matches and re-clicked easy button to make sure new grid is created and game is reset
     - confrimed that each time easy button is clicked all cards are being re-shufled
     - completed the game in easy mode and confirmed that win modal is displayed
-    - clicked another diffuculty and confirmed that easy grid is being replaced with another difficulty grid.
+    - clicked another diffuculty and confirmed that easy grid is being replaced with another difficulty grid

-2. Medium button:
-    - repeated all steps from easy button level and confirmed that correct grid is assigned/displayed, cards are re-shuffled and game reset when clicked.

-3. Hard button:
-    - repeated all steps from easy and medium buttons to confirm correct grid is assigned/displayed, cards are re-shuffled and game reset.
-    - selected hard level and confirmed the timer is reset to count down.

-4. Clicking close in win modal reloads the.

-5. Clicking close in game over modal reloads the game.

-6. Clicking close in welcome modal closes it allowing for the difficulty level to be picked.
+  - Medium level button
+  - Hard level button
+  - Win modal
+  - Game over modal
+  - Welcome modal

+- **Results:**
+- **Findings:**

+1

 #### Interaction bugs/problems